 - 1 teaspoon vanilla extract

-- Place a towel or lid over the bowl and let the ball of dough rise for 1 hour in a warm place without a draft.
+- Place a towel or lid over the bowl and let the ball of dough rise for at least one hour in a warm place without a draft.

-- Once the whole hour is up and the ball of dough has significantly increased in size, give it another knead before lightly flouring an even surface (like a table) and rolling out your dough to fit your baking sheet.
-Place the dough onto the baking sheet.
+- Once the whole hour is up and the ball of dough has significantly increased in size, give it another knead before lightly flouring your countertop and rolling out your dough to fit your baking sheet/pan.
+We use a baking pan with approx. dimensions of 13.5 x 9.5 inches.
+Place the dough into the baking pan.

 - Remove the cake from the oven and let it cool.
 Cut it into slices before serving.
 Enjoy!

-- This cake is very easy to make, but since it depends on the yeast working correctly, it is important to use yeast that has not expired yet.
+- This cake is very easy to make.
+However, since it depends on the yeast working correctly, it is important to use yeast that has not expired yet.

-- It is also important that the milk is not too warm when getting in contact with the yeast.
+- It is also important that the milk is not too warm and the egg and butter are at room temperature when getting in contact with the yeast.
 Otherwise, it might keep the yeast bacteria from "doing their job".

 This nutritional information has been estimated by an online nutrition calculator.
 It should only be seen as a rough calculation and not a replacement for professional dietary advice.
 The exact values can vary depending on the specific ingredients used.